ethereum/consensus-specs/sync/optimistic.md

 ### Re-Orgs

-The consensus engine MUST support any chain reorganisation which does *not* affect the justified checkpoint.
+The consensus engine MUST support any chain reorganization which does *not* affect the justified checkpoint.

 If the justified checkpoint transitions from `NOT_VALIDATED` -> `INVALIDATED`, a